 Never fear failure.

 For the courageous, failure is only a momentary sting on the path to success.
 And the best antidote to fear is action.
-We see it in our business consulting work over and over.
+We see it in our THRIVE! program and our business consulting work over and over.
 At dogbiz we have the tremendous honor of working with dog pros so dedicated to improving the lives of dogs that they’re willing to push through their fears.